elbwalker/walkerOS/destinations/README.md

 ## 🤓 Write your own

 Creating your own destinations is easy.
+Use [XXX Boilerplate](./xxx_boilerplate/) to get started.
 A valid `WebDestination.Function` consists of a `config` object, and the two methods:

 ```ts
 interface Function {